-Rounding up the amount or giving an extra euro or two also leaves the pizza supplier feeling happy.
+Rounding up the amount or giving an extra euro or two always leaves the pizza guy happy.

-But, even in this instance, there is no law that requires you to pay for the delivery service itself.
+But there is no law that requires you to pay your delivery person.
 So if your order is late, you also don’t have to feel obliged to leave a tip.

 A little extra for the taxi driver

-As with hairdressing, taxi drivers often earn the absolute minimum wage, which means that tips of 10% or above are welcome, but not compulsory.
+Like hairdressers, taxi drivers often earn the absolute minimum wage, so tips of 10% or above are welcome, but not compulsory.

 A thank you for the room service

-If you’re away on holiday, the chances are your room is being cleaned on a daily basis.
-It is, therefore, fairly anticipated and appropriate to tip before you check out as a thank you for the excellent and friendly service.
+If you’re away on holiday, the chances are your hotel room is being cleaned on a daily basis.
+So it would be appropriate to tip before you check out to thank them for the service.

-How high the tip should be varies depending on the length of the stay, according to German newspaper Welt.
+How high the tip should be depends how long your stay was, according to German newspaper Welt.
 For instance, a short stay of just one night only calls for €5.
-This quickly adds up if you are staying somewhere for a 14-day holiday.
-In this instance, €2 a night is a reasonable compromise.
+As you stay longer, this increases.
+Let's say you stay for 14 days. €2 a night would be a reasonable tip.

 It can always be more: Tipping in the USA